sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 listening actively, the helper asks more targeted questions to gather specific information or explore certain aspects in more depth.
 This helps the helper better understand the underlying dynamics or causes of the problem.

-**Purpose**:
-To gather more detailed information and focus on areas that seem relevant to the issue at hand.
+**Purpose**: To gather more detailed information and focus on areas that seem relevant to the issue at hand.

-**Example**:

-- “What were the key challenges in that situation?”
-- “How did the team respond to the feedback you gave?”
+**Examples**: _“What were the key challenges in that situation?”_, _“How did the team respond to the feedback you gave?”_

 #### 3. Confrontational Inquiry